Our choices for the BEST online retailers in 2022 can be broken into three clear categories:

 NTB stands for “National Tire and Battery” -- the “B” added in 1997 when Sears consolidated Tire America and National Tire Warehouse and began selling its DieHard brand of batteries through the new chain.
 In one of a series of wrong decisions, Sears sold off the chain of 226 stores in 2003, leaving it to prosper ever since.
 NTB offers a wide range of popular brands and unlike some of its competitors, there aren’t any weirdo off-brands in its stable.
 You can buy online via its website and have the tires shipped to you, or you can ship to anyone of its service centers to have the tires mounted and balanced, and your old tires disposed of.

-There are at least five main reasons to choose an online tire retailer: price, selection, customer service, fast shipping, and excellent information:
+There are at least five great reasons to choose an online tire retailer:

 In reality, pricing on the most popular, brand name tires are going to be very similar from one place to another.